romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How is secret scanning availability contrasted for public and private repositories?
+Q: How is secret scanning availability contrasted for public and private repositories?
 <details><summary>Show the answer</summary><p>

 - **Available by default for both public and private repositories with GitHub Advanced Security**